skymethod/spc/README.md

 At a high-level, every SPC API response is a standard UTF-8 encoded JSON object, consisting of a metrics result (or error) for every podcast specified in the query.
 The standard podcast consumption metrics are defined as:

-- Show-level follower[^1] count: "how many people are following this show" ie Apple Podcast followers, Overcast subscribers, etc
+- Show-level follower[¹](#follower-def) count: "how many people are following this show" ie Apple Podcast followers, Overcast subscribers, etc

-- Show-level all-time total listener[^2] count
+- Show-level all-time total listener² count

-- Episode-level daily listener[^2] count
+- Episode-level daily listener[²](#listener-def) count

-- Episode-level all-time total listener[^2] count
+- Episode-level all-time total listener[²](#listener-def) count

-- Episode-level listener[^2] histogram, expressed as a segment resolution (e.g. `1m`) and an array of per-resolution percentages of how many listeners listened to that segment
+- Episode-level listener[²](#listener-def) histogram, expressed as a segment resolution (e.g. `1m`) and an array of per-resolution percentages of how many listeners listened to that segment

-[^1]: a _follower_ is defined as a single person, across devices, that has indicated interest in receiving special notifications/autodownloads of new episodes for a given show
+<a name="follower-def">[1]</a> a _follower_ is defined as a single person, across devices, that has indicated interest in receiving special notifications/autodownloads of new episodes for a given show

-[^2]: a _listener_ is defined as a single person (across devices) that plays more than zero seconds of an episode
+<a name="listener-def">[2]</a> a _listener_ is defined as a single person (across devices) that plays more than zero seconds of an episode

 **Example podcaster/hosting company request:**